What are the five signs that you’re a disrupter in your sector?

 Sign Four, that you’re a disrupter in your sector or industry

 The disrupter company has a great sales cycle which includes its culture at the start.
-So it sells from its purpose, vision and values, targeting customers and clients who believe what they believe.
+So it sells from its purpose, vision and values.
+They’re targeting customers and clients who believe what they believe.

 They also understand whether they’re selling a product or a service and deliver value accordingly.

-They absolutely know who they serve and why they serve them, positioning themselves in the market place in a space that very few competitors occupy.
+Disruptors absolutely know who they serve and why they serve them.
+They position themselves in the marketplace in a space that very few competitors occupy.